isomerpages/moe-acjc/_about-us/Admissions.md

 ### 2022 JAE POSTING

-Please refer to the Ministry of Education's updated instructions [here](https://www.moe.gov.sg/post-secondary/admissions/jae).
+Please refer to the Ministry of Education's updated instructions&nbsp;[here](https://www.moe.gov.sg/post-secondary/admissions/jae).

 ### APPEALS

 The 2022 Appeal for admission to ACJC has now closed.
-Successful applicants have already been notified.
+Successful applicants have already been notified.&nbsp;

-Thank you to the many students who have shown interest in applying to our college and we would like to wish you the very best in your educational journey.
+Thank you to the many students who have shown interest in applying to our college and we would like to wish you the very best in your educational journey.&nbsp;